plger/scDblFinder/README.md

 The `scDblFinder` method can be to single-cell ATACseq (on peak-level counts), however when doing so we recommend using the `aggregateFeatures=TRUE` parameter (see vignette).

 In addition, the package includes a reimplementation of the Amulet method from Thibodeau et al. (2021).

-<br/><br/>

-For more detail, please see [vignette("scDblFinder")](https://bioconductor.org/packages/devel/bioc/vignettes/scDblFinder/inst/doc/scDblFinder.html).
+For more information, see the [ATAC-related vignette](https://plger.github.io/scDblFinder/articles/scATAC.html).

 <br/><br/>